praveenpkg8/portfolio/content/about/_index.md

 From college first year I was fascinated in programming languages and coding contest.
 I started to have Internship experience at the end semester of second year.

 Got exposure in Android application, how a **android application** would work in **Dotless Technology**.
-This gave me a confidence that I can build something.
-I designed a simple authentication application and activity navigation mechanism application.
+This gave me a confidence that I can build something up.
+I have designed a simple authentication application and activity navigation mechanism application.
 It was a one month internship period where I benefited learning this much.

 At the start of third year of college, I was awarded a government tender for designing a online web portal to monitor enrolled colleges. **EDII - Entrepreneurship Development Institute of India** had a **AIEDP** program where many technical institution would enroll in it to have entrepreneurial experience.
 Application core architecture design is to track the colleges using activity they performed in a academic year.
-I was in the core committee for drafting of architecture in the project.
+I was in the core committee for **drafting architecture of the project**.
 Developed **user interface** part with Angular.

 Learning frontend really made me to think that I am not a backend kind of a person.
 Internship at **UMM.Digital** really changed my perspective.
 Actually I applied for frontend internship, thanks to the people there.
 They give me a very important lesson that without know something we should not finalise.
 Developers out there asked me to explore **backend and backend services**.
 Soon I started to enjoy backend and backend services.
 I learnt proper **python, flask, networks and many things**.
 During the internship here I had worked on many projects and product architecture design.
 I made a discord bot to track promo-dodo activities of employee out there.I worked on building certain amount of the esport platform from user interface in Angular.
 They thought me what are **REST API'**s how they have become modern saviour.

 Next Destination in my tech career was **FULL Creative**.
 Earlier before working here my perspective about new technology is that it would take a year or six month to learn it.
 Here I learnt basics of **Google Cloud Platform** with in a week time.
 I never hosted my backend service to cloud before coming here.
 Now I know to host a backend application in Cloud services.
 Another task I took out of interest to learn **React and WebPack**.
 I developed a storyboard application.
 Implemented **OAuth 2.0, Tasks Queues, fetching contacts from Google Contact API, mailing to customers using Google App Engine mailing API**.

+Out of interest I am also trying to develop a Nymeria a twitter bot which would retweet tweets on specified hash tags.
+I have been trying to learn kubernetes and container orchestration for implementing complete micro services.

 #### LEARNING TECH: